adnammit/notes/web_dev.md

 ## THE FRONT END
 * its job is to be friendly and pretty
-* there are three pillars of the front end:
+* there are three pillars of the front end: content, presentation, behavior
-    - HTML: create structure
+    - HTML: create structure/content
     ```html
         <!doctype html> “hey web browser! this is html”
         <html> opening tag